YashGupta033/python-sdk-docs2/docs/login/loginoauth.md

 # **OAuth2 Login Process**

 This guide explains the step-by-step process to integrate login functionality into your platform using our OAuth APIs.
+The below process is for businesses or advanced users managing their own setup.

 ### **1. Generate Authorization URL**
 To initiate the login process, create an authorization URL.
 This URL opens a webview for user's login.